 WICHE partnered with several organizations from 2018-2020 to conduct a broad landscape analysis and original research related to the recognition of prior learning.
-The landscape analysis focuses on issues arising in the practice of the recognition of prior learning, policies that encourage or limit its adoption, and key research needs and future directions for the field.
-This work has culminated in a series of briefs, reports, and actionable toolkits that can be found below.
-Additional materials will be added through the end of 2020.
 This initiative was made possible through generous funding from Lumina Foundation and Strada Education Network.
+The research from the initiative and additional ongoing research are organized below.

 As part of this initiative, WICHE and the Council for Adult and Experiential Learning (CAEL) collaborated with more than 70 institutions to research the impact of prior learning assessment (PLA) on adult student outcomes.
-Analyzing data on more than 230,000 adult students, the research finds:
+From data on more than 230,000 adult students, key findings of the 2020 PLA Boost report were:

 17% Increase in completion rate for adult students when controlling for other factors (and Hispanic, Community College and Pell Grant students saw ever greater completion rates).